...Baby One More Time: Cover versions, samples and usage in media

 In the 2010 Nickelodeon film, The Boy Who Cried Werewolf, the song was featured in the end credits performed by the actors as their respective characters.
 Darren Criss also of Glee performed a mash-up of "...Baby One More Time" with "Für Elise" on Sing Out, Raise Hope for The Trevor Project and the Elizabeth Glaser Pediatric AIDS Foundation in December 2011.
 In 2012, British singer Ed Sheeran performed an acoustic version of the song on NOW 100.5 FM.
 A year later he covered it on Z100's Elvis Duran and the Morning Show and added a rap verse.
 The song is sung by actresses Selena Gomez, Vanessa Hudgens, Ashley Benson and Rachel Korine in Harmony Korine's film Spring Breakers.
 Swedish singer Tove Styrke released a cover of the song on July 24, 2015.
 Charli XCX and Troye Sivan referenced the song on their single "1999" on XCX's album Charli.
 Alternative rock band Slothrust recorded a cover of the song as part of their 2017 EP Show Me How You Want It to Be.
 Anne Marie also references the song on her single "2002".
 The music video also pays homage to Spears.
 Both singles were released in 2018.
 In 2020, Italian symphonic death metal band Fleshgod Apocalypse paid homage to the song in their single "No", slightly interpolating the chorus lines and melody near the end of the track with altered lyrics.

 In 2018, the sitcom Superstore also used "Baby, One More Time" in season 4, episode 2, "Baby Shower", during a scene of Amy Sosa (America Ferrera)'s baby shower.
 In addition, the song was also used in the trailer of Hitman's Wife's Bodyguard in 2021.
 In 2022, the song was re-versioned for the Mexican Netflix television series Rebelde.
 It was performed by Brazilian actress Giovanna Grigio and Mexican actor Alejandro Puente and was included in the soundtrack of the series released on January 5, 2022, by Sony Music Mexico.

-The song appears in the 2019 Max Martin jukebox musical & Juliet where it was performed by Juliet Capulet in Act 1.
+On Broadway, the song has appeared in two different jukebox musicals: & Juliet, the 2019 musical using the songs of Max Martin, in which the song is performed by Juliet Capulet; and Once Upon a One More Time, the 2021 fairytale comedy that uses many of Spears' songs, in which it is the opening number.

-A rock cover of the song by Tenacious D is featured in the end credits of the 2024 animated film Kung Fu Panda 4, which stars Jack Black in the titular role of Po.
+A rock cover of the song by Tenacious D is featured in the end credits of the 2024 animated film Kung Fu Panda 4, which stars Tenacious D frontman Jack Black in the titular role of Po.

 In 2025, South Korean singer Seulgi sampled the guitar riffs from the song, for her comeback single "Baby, Not Baby".
+In 2025 American singer Addison Rae sampled the song in a mashup with her 2023 single I Got It Bad during her The Addison Tour and continued to use the mashup through her 2026 festival performances.